Information on eating well and keeping safe at school when you have life-threatening food allergies.

 Once your child’s food allergy has been diagnosed, visit Food Allergy Canada’s Newly Diagnosed Support Centre.
 Their Living Confidently with Food Allergy guide for parents and families has information and resources to help you learn more about your child’s allergy and how to keep them safe.
-You can also consult a registered dietitian by calling HealthLink BC’s 8-1-1 number.
+You can also consult a registered dietitian by calling HealthLink BC at 8-1-1.

 What are key steps to keep my child safe?

 - Read food labels carefully.
 Food products containing any priority allergens (the top 10 most allergic foods including eggs, milk and peanuts) will have “contains” statements in bold letters right below the ingredient list.
 Precautionary statements warning of the potential presence of allergens on food labels start with “may contain.”
 Do not give your child foods that state they “contain” or “may contain” the offending allergen.

 - Be aware of cross-contamination which happens when a small amount of a food allergen gets into another food accidentally or when it is present in saliva, on a surface or on an object you child may touch.

 - Teach your child what they are allergic to and how to identify an allergic reaction.
 Provide them with rules to follow about eating away from home and instruct them to tell an adult right away if they are feeling unwell.

 - Encourage older children and teens to take steps to keep themselves safe in a variety of school situations.

 Use Food Allergy Canada’s Safety Checklist to make sure you’ve covered everything from label reading to being prepared with your child’s epinephrine auto injector (Epipen).

 What do I need to know about managing my child's allergy at school?